eronca/PYQCTools/_sources/rtgf.txt

                      :attr:`full_range`: boolean variable.
 If it is true is return the full range of calculated and predicted values, if it is false it returns only the predicted values.

-                 The script :attr:`new_full_data.out` files if full_range = true otherwise it produces :attr:`predicted.out` output files.
+                 The script produces :attr:`new_full_data.out` files if full_range = true otherwise it produces :attr:`predicted.out` output files.

 :attr:`iter_extrapolation.py`: Perform an interative linear prediction to extend the total propagation time of a time propagation.
                                It reads 4 points of the time-dependent DOS inside the files :attr:`rt_real.txt` and :attr:`rt_imag.txt` and use the last 2 of them to predict the following N points.

                      **Example :**